dankamongmen/notcurses/README.md

 // virtual screen (i.e. most other calls) will not be visible until after a
 // successful call to notcurses_render().
 int notcurses_render(struct notcurses* nc);

+// Retrieve the cell at the specified location on the specified plane, returning
+// it in 'c'.
+This copy is safe to use until the ncplane is destroyed/erased.
+// Returns the length of the EGC in bytes. char* notcurses_at_yx(struct notcurses* nc, int y, int x, cell* c);
 ```

 One `ncplane` is guaranteed to exist: the "standard plane".
 The user cannot